 After wandering around the nearby Chelsea and Meatpacking District neighborhoods, head to Burger and Lobster for a uniquely indulgent meal.
 For $20 you can get a lobster roll, or, if seafood isn’t your thing, try a burger.
 Burger and Lobster has forgone the traditional menu option for an easier tactic — spend less time choosing and more time eating and having fun with your dinner companions.
 Each dish comes with a side salad and fries, so you’re sure to leave fully satisfied.

-One of New York City’s most prized art institutions, the Guggenheim is one of many necessary stops on the Upper East Side’s Museum Mile.
-Aside from their unparalleled exhibitions, the building itself, designed by famed American architect Frank Lloyd Wright, is a sight to see.
+One of the most prized art institutions in the city and an unmissable part of any New York break, the Guggenheim is one of many necessary stops on the Upper East Side’s Museum Mile.
+Aside from the unparalleled exhibitions, the building itself, designed by famed American architect Frank Lloyd Wright, is a sight to see.

 You can’t go to New York without seeing a Broadway show, and the range of shows will appeal to even the most cynical theatre-goers.
 Expect mesmerizing backdrops, catchy tunes, and stellar casts.
 Every theater is full of its own history and usually runs specific shows, so be sure to check them out on the Broadway website.
 Although dressing up is optional, we recommend that you make this a night on the town.